 Let $p\in B(G_{f'})$, $p$ is fixed by $\sigma$ if and only if $\sigma(res^{f'}_f(p))=res^{f'}_{\sigma(f)}(p)$.
 Let $\C_p\in C_f$ be the chamber that corresponds to $res^{f'}_f(p)$ and let $\C_p'\in C_{\sigma(f)}$ the chamber that corresponds to $res^{f'}_{\sigma(f)}(p)$.
 We know that $\sigma(p)=p$ if and only if $\sigma(\C_p)=\C_p'$, thus it is enough to prove that $\C_p$ and $\C_p'$ are always on the same side of $f$.

-We can lift $p$ to a subgroup of $P_{f'}$, we denote it by $S$. $S\subset P_{f'}={\cal G}_{f'}(\s)$.
-The restriction maps are just the restrictions to the groups $P_f$ and $P_{\sigma(f)}$ that contain $P_{f'}$ and the passage to chambers in $C_f$ ($C_{\sigma(f)}$) is by taking the points in the building fixed by $S$ and finding inside them a chamber that contains $f$ ($\sigma(f)$).
-Therefore we only need to show that if $\C'$ is a chamber that contains $f$ and $\A$ is an apartment that contains both $\C'$ and $\sigma(f)$, and $g'\in S$ fixes both $\C'$ and $\sigma(f)$ pointwise then $g'$ fixes a chamber in $\A$ that contains $\sigma(f)$ on the same side of $f$ as $\C$.
+We lift $p$ to a subgroup of $P_{f'}$, we denote it by $S$.
+We have $S\subset P_{f'}={\mathcal G}_{f'}(\s)$.
+The restriction maps are just the restriction to the groups $P_f$ and $P_{\sigma(f)}$ that contain $P_{f'}$.
+The passage to chambers in $C_f$ (or $C_{\sigma(f)}$) is given by taking the points in the building fixed by $S$ and finding inside them a chamber that contains $f$ (respectively $\sigma(f)$).
+Therefore, we only need to show that if $\C'$ is a chamber that contains $f$, $\A$ is an apartment that contains both $\C'$ and $\sigma(f)$, and $g'\in S$ fixes both $\C'$ and $\sigma(f)$ pointwise then $g'$ fixes a chamber in $\A$ that contains $\sigma(f)$ on the same side of $f$ as $\C$.
 This follows from the fact that the set of elements in $\A$ fixed by $g'$ is convex (see Theorem \ref{2.13} and part 5 of Theorem \ref{2.11}). \end{proof}